ZHAW-FS22-PM4/Virtual-CT-Board/docs/editor-states.md

   * Users are able to enter new code or edit existing code.
 This is also the initial state whenever the application is opened or refreshed.
 * Run Mode:
   * The currently compiled code is being executed.
 In this state, edits to the code are not possible to prevent the displayed code in the editor to be out of sync with whats actually loaded onto the CT board.
+  * The code that is currently entered in the editor is being compiled and loaded onto the CT board whenever this state is reached from the "edit mode" state.
 * Halt Mode:
   * The currently compiled code execution is haltet at a certain point.